 Say Cheese: 5 tips for dressing kids for Santa photos

 You know what this means – it’s your chance to capture your tiny tot’s first Santa photo, or maybe make up for last year’s disaster (even though they make for a pretty great memory too).
-After Santa arrives with a bang, he will be in centre every day until Christmas.
+Santa will be in centre every day until Christmas.
 You'll find him there from 10am - 4pm or 10am - 7pm on late nights.

 Even though all kids’ photos with Santa are cute, it’s the ones where your little one is happy and having fun that you’ll love the most.
 Kids won’t enjoy themselves if they’re uncomfortable and often the wrong outfit or shoes is to blame for tantrums mid-experience.

 So, before you head off to visit Santa, equip yourself with these tips that might just help in creating a beautiful photo you’ll have framed in the house for many years to come.

 Pictured: Find all of these items at Cotton On Kids

 If it makes life easier, let them decide what to wear